Blog > Conflict of Interest Explained: What It Is When It Occurs, and How to Manage It

 Practical Tips for Addressing and Managing Conflicts of Interest

 Effectively managing conflicts of interest requires clear guidelines, transparency, and a proactive approach.
-These actionable tips help organizations and individuals manage conflicts ethically and efficiently.
+These actionable tips help organizations and individuals manage conflicts in an ethical and efficient manner.

 1. Transparency Through Disclosure